JohnLCaron/rlauxe/docs/SamplePopulations.md

 In the case that "we know exactly what contests are on all cards", SHANGRLA sets hasStyle = true.
 So we will take that as the meaning of hasStyle.

-When we dont know the exact list of contests on all the cards, it is worth narrowing the population size down as much as possible, to minimize sample sizes.
+When we dont know the exact list of contests on all the cards, it is still worth narrowing the population size down as much as possible, to minimize sample sizes.

 Populations describe the containers that the physical cards are kept in.
-They are needed to do uniform sampling when its not CLCA with undervotes.
-Using populations minimizes the diluted count (and so maximizes the margins) as much as we know how to.
+Using populations minimizes the diluted count (and so maximizes the margins) as much as possible.

 For the same audit and contest, you could have different populations with different values of hasSingleCardStyle.
 For example, one precinct has a single CardStyle containing contest c, and another has multiple card styles, not all of which contain contest c.